 “It’s important to remember that puppies tire easily while they are growing up, so make sure to allow for rest as well,” he says.
 “A game of fetch is ideal, as it includes exercise and a lesson on commands.”

 This also is a good time to start formal training with your puppy.
-Once your pup has received all his vaccines, he can safely interact with other dogs in a puppy training class.
+Once your pup has received all their vaccines, they can safely interact with other dogs in a puppy training class.

 Your New Puppy at 6-12 months

-Taking your dog to new places and providing him with positive experiences at this age will help him become comfortable in public, especially when meeting new people and dogs.
+Taking your dog to new places and providing them with positive experiences at this age will help them become comfortable in public, especially when meeting new people and dogs.